-The

 A preselector for LF.

-designed by Wolf DL4YHF as part of his transverter.
-It uses two pot-core
+Wolf DL4YHF as part of his transverter.
+It uses two pot-core filters with FETs

 Top

-mosfet PA can create key-clicks due to the non-linear characteristic of the PA.
+create key-clicks due to the non-linear characteristic of the PA.
+A nice clean

-A nice clean keying shape can be achieved by keying the supply with appropriate
+keying shape can be achieved by keying the supply with appropriate rise and

-rise and fall times.
-In this design the series regulator is keyed thus
+fall times.
+In this design the series regulator is keyed thus "killing two

 Top

-below appears as an image so the robots can't read it, but you can!
+the mail address below appears as an image so the robots can't read it, but you

 - Mail me at: